Updated May 21, 2026

 When you’re on your period, you want the least amount of interruption to your schedule as possible.
 Repeated trips to the restroom to change your tampon can interrupt your work and take you out of social situations.

-If you’re considering leaving a tampon in a little longer than you normally do, you should know there’s a risk associated with leaving it in too long.
+If you’re considering leaving a menstrual tampon in a little longer than you normally do, you should know there’s a risk associated with leaving it in too long.

 How Long Can You Leave a Tampon In?

-For starters, most tampons aren’t going to provide adequate coverage past the four to six hour mark if you’re wearing the correct size.
+For starters, most tampons aren’t going to provide adequate coverage past the four to six-hour mark if you’re wearing the correct size.
 As your tampon fills, it expands to allow more flow to be absorbed.
 Once it has been completely filled, it will not provide a barrier against leaks.

 The second reason you’ll want to remove your tampon as soon as possible is to reduce your risk of infection.
 When you leave a tampon in for too long, you can create a breeding ground for bacteria.
-This bacteria can lead to mild irritation of your vagina and vulva to a more serious infection like bacterial vaginosis.
+This bacteria can lead to mild irritation of your vagina and vulva, or to a more serious infection like bacterial vaginosis.

 What Happens If I Leave a Tampon In Too Long?